TomboFry/tombo-everything/README.md

 * **Scrobbles** - [Subsonic API](http://www.subsonic.org/pages/api.jsp)
   installed locally, to get a list of artists and their albums (this is great for listening to physical media, where scrobbling is not automatic).
+* **Books** - Also stores progress using page numbers (eg. read 48 pages, total 230 pages, therefore progress is 21%)
 * **Web Bookmarks** - this can be automated by connecting Pocket through IFTTT, and making a POST request to `/api/bookmarks` with a JSON body containing `apiKey`, `title`, `url` as properties.